chris-yanx/cse15l-lab-reports/lab4.md

 `<up><up> <enter>` to run the test.sh file in the history.
 The test succeeds now.

-## Commit and push the resulting change to your Github account (you can pick any commit message!)
+## Commit and push the resulting change to your Github account

+Commit and push my repository, the commit message is "bug fixed".

 ```
 git commit -m "bug fixed"
+git push
 ```